BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 Becoming established in that idea is how you uproot the sense of self.
 You don’t uproot it immediately.
-You uproot the view that the sense of self can be outside ‘this, and this’; outside of the experience as a whole; outside of the five aggregates – whichever way you want to define it.
+You uproot the view that the sense of self can be outside ‘this, and this’; outside of the experience as a whole; outside of the five aggregates—whichever way you want to define it.

 If I look in the direction of what I am attending, or in the direction